-Picking a quality vendor with industry experience is just as valuable as finding the lowest priced products.
+Picking a quality vendor with industry experience is just as valuable as finding the lowest priced payment processing service.
 After all, you want a partner that understands the internal and external concerns your business faces.

 Think about all the ways your relationship with your payment processing software can impact your business.
 Choose the company that has your best interests in mind.
 Ask yourself:

-Perhaps the top concern for your business is finding a payment gateway tailored to your unique industry concerns.
+Perhaps the top concern for your business is finding a payment solution tailored to your unique industry concerns.

-- Does the company you’re considering understand the internal processes your company follows?
+- Does the payment company you’re considering understand the internal processes your company follows?

 - Do they know what external factors are affecting your cash flow?

 Ask how they have helped others with the same pain points you are looking to solve.
-The right vendor will have unique insight that will help you improve operations.
+The right payment software company will have unique insight to help you improve operations.

-A solid relationship with the account managers and customer service staff shows confidence in the products and services the company offers.
+A solid relationship with the account managers and customer service staff shows confidence in the payment processing services the company offers.
 This relationship is crucial when: